dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 - ca-5 Plan of Action and Milestones
 ### KSI-PIY: Policy and Inventory

-**A secure cloud service offering will have intentional, organized, universal guidance for how every information resource, including personnel, is secured.**
+**A secure _cloud service offering_ will have intentional, organized, universal guidance for how every _information resource_, including personnel, is secured.**

 #### KSI-PIY-01
-> Have an up-to-date information resource inventory or code defining all deployed assets, software, and services.
+> Have an up-to-date _information resource_ inventory or code defining all deployed assets, software, and services.

 ##### Controls